“What do you mean, ‘the air is poison’?” I said. “We’re in Korea, not China.”

 3. I also can’t prove that this is because of the air, but I get frequent head colds.
-At any given point in time, regardless of how healthy I feel, I can usually bend over and cough a few times and inevitably hack up some yellow snot that was hanging out in my throat.
+At any given point in time, regardless of how healthy I feel, I can usually bend over and cough until I hack up some yellow snot that was hanging out in my throat.

 You can buy air filter masks here, but they’re $1-2 each, and are supposed to be replaced every day, which gets expensive quickly.
-I’m guilty of using the same mask a few days in a row (my commute is only 10 minutes each way!).
+I’m guilty of using the same mask a few days in a row.

 Here are a few other things I (perhaps foolishly) did not know about Korea before I came here.
 Don’t worry, not all of them are bad.